 Interview with a collector, Mr. Jon Mitchell

 One thing I have wanted to do more of is interviews with hardcore collectors and people who are passionate about cameras.
 Fortunately one of my good friends in just this.
-He also happens to take the most beautiful camera porn I have ever seen.
+He also happens to take the most beautiful camera pics I have ever seen.
 So, here is my mini interview with Jon.
-Step this way to see more hardcore camera porn…
+Step this way to see more hardcore camera pics…

 So, Jon, tell the readers about yourself…who are you?